Outcome-Based Experiential Learning (OBEL) Framework

 - Five factors that influence experiential learning design that provides a planning checklist for experiences; and

 - A planning template for design discussions to align outcomes, activities, and assessments while considering the five factors.

 Created by Carolyn Hoessler & Lorraine Godden based on a landscape scan review of institutional EL webpages in Ontario and Nova Scotia universities of 31 institutions and 127 online pages, and established learning theories.
 We are looking forward to expanding provinces and also including colleges.
-We have received feedback informally from career education professionals, faculty, government representatives and industry that the list is nearly complete; we are seeking partnerships to engage broadly to complete a full taxonomy.

 - Download the conference slides from Cannexus

 - Download the planning template with outcomes and factors

 - Sign up for early alert for webinars